 The findings proved to be interesting.
 A basic analysis of these firms, over a period of three years, showed positive profitability indicators, yet their financial situation was leveraged indicating long term financial risk.

-Sustainability runs in the blood
+Sustainability, like wine, runs in the blood

 The corporate governance of the firms also added a layer of complexity to the results.
 As such, for other financial aspects being the same, family businesses showed more profitability as compared to non-family businesses.
 Further, the study showed that for family and non-family firms alike, customer value proposition was a core component.
 However, there was a major difference.
 Family businesses catered to foreign demand, while the others did not.
 Second, and perhaps more important, was the higher importance that family firms played in investing in sustainable projects to boost customer value.

-Another major distinguishing factor was how the two kinds of firms viewed sustainability.
+Another major distinguishing factor was how the two kinds of firms dealing in wine viewed sustainability.
 As such, non-family firms favoured economic factors—reduced energy consumption, for example.
 By contrast, family businesses focused on the production process—organic farming, reducing waste, and improving productivity.
 They also consider social aspects such as employee benefits and product quality under the aegis of sustainability.

 Moreover, innovation as a key process of the business model was considered by both types of companies.
 And innovate to sustain was a key theme.
-This took the form of laying stress on direct go-green initiatives such as reducing crop protection products.
+This took the form of laying stress on direct go-green initiatives such as reducing wine crop protection products.

 Loyalty will be rewarded